How Long is the Perfect Commute? – Thoughts about commute time have changed drastically after the pandemic hit the US in

-If both spouses work, most couples assume they need to live in the geographic center so each spouse has an equally long commute.
+If both of you work, most couples assume they need to live in the geographic center so each spouse has an equally long commute.
 But keep in mind personal preferences.
-If one spouse doesn’t mind a long commute, but the other does, live closer to the workplace of the one who wants the short commute time.
+If one spouse doesn’t mind a long commute, but the other does, live closer to the workplace of the one who wants the shorter commute time.

 Commute time affects students as well as workers.
 Commuting from home can make college affordable for those who would otherwise need to take out hefty loans to afford room and board.
 Thankfully, no matter where you live in the Triangle area there are loads of educational options close to home.
 Duke University, North Carolina State University, and the University of North Carolina at Chapel Hill are the three Tier One universities in the area.
 There are at least 15 other colleges and universities plus a number of top-notch community colleges.

 Looking for the Perfect Commute?
 Unique commuting options in the Triangle:

 If you are employed by Research Triangle Park, take part in the SmartCommute@RTP program.
 There are several initiatives for a variety of commuting options such as carpooling, biking to work, and bus service.